johnsellin93/grab/README.md

 "An intermittent production bug spans multiple services.
 Users occasionally receive duplicate notifications."

-Initial hypothesis:

-"The issue might be related to retry handling, but the relevant execution path is unclear."
+"We suspect the issue might be related to retry handling, but we don't yet know which parts of the codebase are involved."

     ↓
 grab --functions .
     ↓
 AI sees function ranges and name context